Getting Started

 Accessing the bus

-Most usages of the bus will occur where the NServiceBus APIs are used, for example handlers and sagas.
-However, there are other scenarios that may require an alternate approach where the user needs to directly access the bus from outside of the framework.
+Most usages of the bus will occur where the NServiceBus APIs are used, for example, handlers and sagas.
+However, other scenarios may require an alternate approach where the user needs to access the bus from outside of the framework directly.

 Static variable